 Take Once Upon a Time until you come to a “T” here you will see the Derailer trail sign on the right.

-Derailer has all of the beauty above plus cool bridges.
+Turn right on Derailer.
+This trail has all of the beauty above plus cool bridges.

-Once you exit the Gnomes trail, you will be back on Derailer. go left and walk past the first Gnomes trail entrance then continue back the way you came in.
+Once you exit the Gnomes trail, you will be back on Derailer.
+Go left and walk past the first Gnomes trail entrance then continue back the way you came in.

 One more caution: it is pretty easy to get disoriented on these trails.
 Be sure to have plenty of daylight, a charged phone, the TrailForks app and your patience!
 Before I discovered the TrailForks app, I got turned around and was able to use google maps to get back on track!